Indicted lawmaker back in Lansing, says treatment saved him

 In June, Cooke gave notice of his intention to present evidence that Inman’s “diminished cognitive ability” potentially has bearing on whether he had the requisite mental state required for being charged with attempted extortion, bribery and lying to an FBI agent.

-Asked how long he was addicted to opioids before being treated, Inman said he had had five surgeries over a two-year period and almost died twice.
+Asked how long he was addicted to opioids before being treated, Inman said the timeline is being evaluated but that he had had five surgeries over a two-year period and almost died twice.
+The medicines were prescribed by his physician, he said.

-He said he hopes to work with legislators to propose “groundbreaking” opioid-related legislation to ensure people can be treated and “have an avenue back to their life.”
+Inman said he hopes to work with legislators to propose “groundbreaking” opioid-related legislation to ensure people can be treated and “have an avenue back to their life.”

 He said going through five weeks of detox and six weeks of in-patient treatment “probably saved my life. … It’s time for this Legislature to be compassionate and understanding for people that have gone through an addiction and recovery.
 It’s just like any other illness.”

 Inman is no longer allowed inside his Lansing office.
 His staffers report to the House Business Office.
-He also has been prohibited from sitting on committees and participating in Republican caucus meetings, though he said he may ask GOP House Speaker Lee Chatfield to re-assess his status.
+He also has been prohibited from sitting on committees and participating in Republican caucus meetings, though he said he may ask GOP House Speaker Lee Chatfield to reassess his status.

 A recall effort against Inman is underway.
 Democrats in July also began circulating cards that people can mail to him demanding his resignation.